Minimal Logging Basics and SQL Server 2008 Enhancements

 I wasn’t sure exactly what this meant until the last few days, when Sunil Agarwal posted a series of three posts (one, two, three) describing the enhancements to minimal logging in SQL Server 2008 — including the ability to do a minimally logged insert via a SELECT, to an existing table!

 This is a fantastic enhancement, and one that I am certain some of my customers will be able to make great use of.
 I have been kind of lukewarm on many of the SQL Server 2008 enhancements, but this one goes immediately into my top 5 and is one of those things I will bring out when certain customers ask me whether it’s worth their time to upgrade.
 Cheers to the Storage Engine team for making this happen!

-2 comments on “Minimal Logging Basics and SQL Server 2008 Enhancements”
+2 Responses to “Minimal Logging Basics and SQL Server 2008 Enhancements”